Quick Winners by Use Case

 - Newer provider — shorter track record than Petplan or Agria

-- No advance payment to vets currently
+- No advance vet payment currently available

 Pet Insurance Comparison Table 2026